mars-project/meps/mep-0002-simplify-data-structure.md

 ## Design and Architecture

-We mainly makes the following optimizations in simplifying the data structure.
+We mainly make the following optimizations in simplifying the data structure.

 ### Chunk and ChunkData merged to Chunk